Categories

 Originally published on July 27, 2012.

-This grocery list is a compilation of foods allowed on stage 1 of Body Ecology Diet (B.E.D.) and a good starting point to begin this more strict phase of healing.
-In my work as a Nutrition Consultant I find that most people feel relief from chronic health issues within 3-6 months of starting stage 1.
-Everyone responds differently to diet changes and so the pace you decide to set is yours.
+This grocery list is a compilation of foods allowed on stage 1 of Body Ecology Diet (B.E.D.) and a starting point for this more strict phase of healing.
+In my work as a Nutrition Consultant I find most people feel relief from chronic health issues within 3-6 months of starting stage 1.
+Everyone responds differently to diet changes and the pace you set is yours.
 No matter if you dive in or step into this diet or go slow or fast keep hitting that bullseye every day, every meal.

 I offer B.E.D.
 Nutritional Support along the way …. how long you stay on stage 1 depends mostly on the severity of the health condition(s) you came into the diet with and what your goal is.